 If you don’t have any of those conditions but decide to go on a gluten-free diet, your diet should be packed with fiber, fruits, veggies, quinoa, other non-gluten grains and vitamin D.

 There are a huge number of naturally gluten-free foods, and they are also gluten-free alternative products available like bread and pasta.
-However, are they Nigerian foods that are gluten-free?
-Let find out.
+Nonetheless, are they Nigerian foods that are gluten-free?
+Let’s find out.

 A lot of our Nigerian foods are very healthy and mostly gluten-free.
 Most of our Nigerian swallows and staple foods are gluten-free.
 The key is to avoid gluten ingredients in your Nigerian dish.